-Soak up National City's history by visiting Brick Row and the Kimball House Museum, which are located on the same block.
+Soak up National City's history by visiting Brick Row and the Kimball House Museum located on the same block.
 Brick Row is a stretch of 10 connected homes originally designed by R.C.
 Ball and constructed by Frank Kimball.
-Made for railroad executives from the East Coast, each unit contains a kitchen, dining room with a fireplace, a private backyard, butler's pantry and 4 bedrooms.
+Made for railroad executives from the East Coast, each one contains a kitchen, dining room with a fireplace, a private backyard, butler's pantry and four bedrooms.
 Built in 1868, the Kimball House is the Italianate-style house of National City's founder and developer, Frank Kimball.
-It was the first home in the South Bay area that included indoor plumbing and 3,000 bricks from San Francisco that were used to build the chimney.
+It was the first home in the South Bay area that included indoor plumbing; 3,000 bricks from San Francisco that were used to build the chimney.

 1500 Monument Road

 Sitting high on a bluff on the border of the United States and Mexico is Monument Mesa.
 Out of 258 monuments along the border, Monument Mesa is designated as the first place where the U.S. and Mexico decided the border should be.
 Picnic tables and scenic views of the coast make it a perfect destination for the family.

 Built in 1929, this building used to be known as San Ysidro Commercial Company.
 I was designed by Louis J. Gill and owned and operated by R.W.
 Smith, a local San Diego businessman.

 101 West San Ysidro Boulevard

 San Ysidro's public library, built in 1924 in Little Lander's Park, was constructed with a $7,000 donation by Frank Beyer.
 Mr. Beyer was a mining engineer, a partner in the Southern California Jockey Club and a philanthropist.
 The construction of the library was just one from his many contributions to San Ysidro and it remains today as one of San Diego's smallest branch libraries.

 114 West Hall Avenue